gatsbyjs/gatsby/docs/blog/2020-04-17-gatsby-survey-goes-command-line/index.md

 Thank you again to all who have responded to the survey so far; your responses help guide the focus of the community to answer real-world needs.
 If you haven’t filled out the survey yet, you can run `gatsby feedback` at any time after upgrading your version of gatsby in a project’s `package.json` file, and then rerunning dependency and install commands.

 Otherwise, wait to see the survey appear in a CLI near you!
 The plan is to do this every 3 months, at the most.
-(Again, if you’d like to opt out, visit https://www.gatsbyjs.org/docs/CLI-feedback/#how-to-opt-out).
+(Again, if you’d like to opt-out, visit the [how to opt-out docs](/docs/CLI-feedback/#how-to-opt-out)).

 Thank you for being part of Gatsby 💜!